The only collaborative agentic analytics platform. Everything you need to make AI insights actionable, accurate, and actually useful.

 Count integrates with: Slack, Google Sheets, Microsoft Excel, GitHub, Salesforce, Zapier, Tableau, Looker.

-Based on user reviews and social mentions, the most common pain points are: token usage, ai agent, token cost, anthropic.
+Based on user reviews and social mentions, the most common pain points are: token usage, ai agent, token cost, surprise bill.